 13. Utilize Effective CTAs

-One of your main objectives in implementing any of these included SaaS growth strategies should be to reduce friction across your entire funnel AARRR.
+One of your main objectives in implementing the best SaaS growth strategies should be to reduce friction across your entire funnel AARRR.
 To do this, one strategy is to craft more effective CTAs that make it easy for users to contact you and/or find the information they are looking for.

 Your high-value content shouldn’t be buried in your blog, This is why we highlight the need for a Start Here page or otherwise obvious brand narrative.
 This gets users started on the right path and leads them toward the content that will ultimately nurture them into becoming a customer.